 Baptists value the freedom of individuals to make religious decisions for themselves, but how free can a decision to follow Christ be, when it is made by someone who depends on the conduit of that Christian witness for food, shelter, and his or her very life?
 Slaves were required to have the permission of their masters to be baptized or to join a church, and once in those churches they did not have equal standing to preach, teach, or reprimand white members.
 Independent black churches with free and enslaved members, if they were allowed to exist at all, were assigned white ministers, in contradiction to established Baptist practice.
 The freedom to interpret scripture for oneself was replaced with a pro-slavery reading of the Bible in southern churches.
 When Rev. Knapp in Richmond, Virginia attempted to preach on the text of “loving one’s neighbor as oneself,” and included blacks among those neighbors, he had to flee the state in fear for his life (Matthews, 11).

-But could things have been different if Baptists in Free states, had called to abolish slavery rather than appease slaveholders Had a fraction of the 403,000 non-slave owning Baptists in the south been persuaded to retain their original anti-slavery stance by a decisive call to resistance in the name of Christ, could civil rights have occurred decades earlier?
+But could things have been different if Baptists in Free states, had called to abolish slavery rather than appease slaveholders?
+Had a fraction of the 403,000 non-slave owning Baptists in the south been persuaded to retain their original anti-slavery stance by a decisive call to resistance in the name of Christ, could they have ended slavery decades earlier?

 Gura, Philip and James F. Bollman.
 America’s Instrument: The Banjo in the Nineteenth Century.
 UNC Press, 1999

 Kelley, Blair L.M.
 “A Brief History of Blackface,” The Grio.
 October 30, 2013.